bullgit/git-roulette/README.md

 `git roulette` is just like `git commit -m`, but with a twist : once in a while, it'll blow up in your face and do something silly.

-git-roulette won't boost your productivity.
+git-roulette will not boost your productivity.
 But hey, maybe it's a good way to learn how to fix git related issues.

-It's less dangerous than Russian roulette though: you'll always get a warning message, the silly things git-roulette does can always be fixed easily (if you know your way around git), and it won't affect any of your collaborators (unless you push carelessly).
+It's less dangerous than Russian roulette though:
+- You'll always get a warning message.
+- The silly things git-roulette does can always be fixed easily (if you know your way around git).
+- It won't affect any of your collaborators (unless you push carelessly).

 ## Usage